Carvoeiro City Guide

 Carvoeiro boasts a vibrant dining scene, offering a diverse array of restaurants that cater to various tastes and preferences.
 From traditional Portuguese cuisine to international flavors, visitors can indulge in memorable culinary experiences.

 Nestled within the cliffs of Algar Seco, A Boneca offers diners a unique seaside experience with panoramic ocean views.
-The restaurant specializes in fresh seafood dishes, with standouts like grilled tiger prawns, octopus salad, and locally caught seabass.
-The ambiance is rustic and intimate, with tables tucked into natural rock formations that overlook the ocean.
-Service is relaxed and friendly, ideal for long lunches or sunset dinners.
-A carefully curated list of regional wines rounds out the experience.
-Prices are moderate, reflecting both the food quality and breathtaking location.
+The restaurant specializes in fresh seafood dishes, with grilled tiger prawns and locally sourced fish being among the favorites.
+The ambiance is both rustic and intimate, enhanced by the natural rock formations surrounding the dining area.
+Guests can enjoy a selection of regional wines to complement their meals.
+Prices are moderate, reflecting the quality of the cuisine and the exceptional location.

 • Best For: Seafood lovers and those seeking a scenic dining experience